Skip to main content

 B-1 or WB Status Eligibility at NIH

-A visitor may come to NIH campus in B-1 or WB status if the individual is:
+A visitor may access NIH campus in B-1 or WB status if the individual is:

 1. Eligible for B-1 status and can obtain a B-1 visa OR eligible for WB status via the Visa Waiver Program,